ldmckeen/aruba-ldmckeen-ap-scan/README_ARUBA.md

 # Documented Notes for Aruba Reviewers
+Repo is shipped with sqllite DB, to login use: username=admin password=<will send in mail>

 Below is a brief outline of some items for the Aruba team Reviewing:
 ### Caveats